 We have adopted a Code of Business Conduct and Ethics that applies to all of our officers, directors and employees.
 The Code of Business Conduct and Ethics is available on our website at http://investors.x4pharma.com.
-If the Company makes any substantive amendments to the Code of Business Conduct and Ethics or grants any waiver from a provision of the Code of Business Conduct and Ethics to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.
+If the Company makes any substantive amendments to the Code of Business Conduct and Ethics or grants any waiver from a provision of the Code to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.